That dollar amount reflects a 29.3% increase compared to $310.7 billion during 2018.

-Switzerland has highly positive net exports in the international trade of pharmaceuticals.
-In turn, these cashflows indicate Switzerland’s strong competitive advantages under the drugs and medicines product category.
+Switzerland has highly positive net exports in the international trade of drugs and medicines.
+In turn, these cashflows indicate Switzerland’s strong competitive advantages under the pharmaceuticals product category.

 Below are exports from Switzerland that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Switzerland’s goods trail Swiss importer spending on foreign products.

-Switzerland has highly negative net exports and therefore deep international trade deficits for gems and precious metals–notably gold and to a lesser extent platinum and diamonds.
+Switzerland has highly negative net exports and therefore deep international trade deficits for automobile parts or accessories and cars.

-These cashflow deficiencies clearly indicate Switzerland’s competitive disadvantages in the international markets for gems and precious metals.
+These cashflow deficiencies clearly indicate Switzerland’s competitive disadvantages in the international markets under the vehicles category.

 Based on Forbes Global 2000 rankings, here are examples of large international trade players from Switzerland.
 Shown within parentheses are the types of products each company provides.